giri1991/useful-tools/readme.md

 You can now select any file(s) or folder(s) (i.e. your codebase) in Finder, IntelliJ, or VS Code.
 Then, either:

 Right-click and choose Quick Actions > Compile to Txt File.
+OR

-Use the keyboard shortcut you assigned.
+Use the keyboard shortcut you assigned on the selected codebase

-A system notification will appear, and the compiled .txt file will be saved in your Documents/compiled-code folder ready to hand off to an LLM
+A system notification will appear (screw icon at the top of your screen), and the compiled .txt file will be saved in your Documents/compiled-code folder ready to hand off to an LLM for analysis